yoramzarai/Numenos-exercise/README.md

 Python >=3.13 is used.
 Python environment is managed by [uv](https://docs.astral.sh/uv/).
 See `pyproject.toml`.

 ## Notebooks
-Main exercise notebook is `main_exercise.ipynb`.
+Main exercise notebook is [main_exercise.ipynb](https://github.com/yoramzarai/Numenos-exercise/blob/main/main_exercise.ipynb).
 It contains all the code and descriptions.

 ## TRUST4